What the Record Engine does

-The Receipt Engine is the horizontal layer underneath every product GeoClear ships.
+The Record Engine is the horizontal layer underneath every product GeoClear ships.
 For eligible GeoClear verdict responses:

-- Records the relevant operational inputs, binds them to policy context, and issues an operational receipt through the GeoClear trust boundary.
+- Records the relevant operational inputs, binds them to policy context, and issues an operational evidence record through the GeoClear trust boundary.

-- Persists the receipt append-only on the GeoClear side; emits the receipt header on the response so the customer also holds it.
+- Persists the operational evidence record append-only on the GeoClear side; emits it on the response header so the customer also holds it.

-- Cross-references a public Key Transparency surface so any verifier can audit which key signed at which time.
+- Cross-references a public Key Transparency surface so any verifier can audit which key issued at which time.

 - Cross-references the unified trust manifest so every channel a verifier needs is discoverable from one URL.

-The issuance substrate is decision-domain-agnostic: the same trust boundary issues operational receipts for an address verification, a flood determination, a credit decision, or an autonomous-routing verdict.
-The Receipt Engine doesn’t care what the decision is, it cares that the decision is bound to a tamper-evident operational receipt the customer can verify later.
+The issuance substrate is decision-domain-agnostic: the same trust boundary issues operational evidence records for an address verification, a flood determination, a credit decision, or an autonomous-routing verdict.
+The Record Engine doesn’t care what the decision is, it cares that the decision is bound to a tamper-evident operational evidence record the customer can verify later.

 Reference Implementations

-Each Tier 2 product is a proof the Receipt Engine works for a specific decision domain.
-The Receipt Engine itself is decision-domain-agnostic.
+Each Tier 2 product is evidence the Record Engine works for a specific decision domain.
+The Record Engine itself is decision-domain-agnostic.

-The framing rule: GeoClear is an operational-receipt platform for machine decisions.
-We’ve built the Tier 2 products as the blueprints for how we issue tamper-evident operational receipts in specific decision domains.
-If we can issue an operational receipt for a flood verdict, we can apply the same receipt architecture to other machine decisions.
+The framing rule: GeoClear is an operational-evidence-record platform for machine decisions.
+We’ve built the Tier 2 products as the blueprints for how we issue tamper-evident operational evidence records in specific decision domains.
+If we can issue an operational evidence record for a flood verdict, we can apply the same record architecture to other machine decisions.

 Technical anchors

-The Receipt Engine’s technical surfaces, for developer + procurement audiences who need the depth:
+The Record Engine’s technical surfaces, for developer + procurement audiences who need the depth:

-- Receipt VaultWhat the customer keeps; the portable evidence file layout.
+- Evidence Record VaultWhat the customer keeps; the portable evidence file layout.

 - Key Transparency ArchivePublic verification material across four channels.